The ISP should be the last of your concerns

 Absolutely not in both cases.
 As Andrew points out, opens and clicks are the proxies that people outside of the environment can use to measure engagement.

-What has struck me the hardest about this “fight” over engagement is that we are leaving the recipient out of the discussion, and they’re the most important part of it all.
-The discussion is about engagement’s impact on the ISP—not the recipient.
+The thing that has struck me the hardest about this “fight” over engagement is that we are leaving the recipient out of the discussion and they’re pretty easily the most important part of it all.
+The discussion is all about the impact of engagement on the ISP — not the recipient.

 ESPs specialize in technology.
 It’s that technology that enables mail to get delivered.
-That technology gives you a nice, shiny interface to build out the journey you want to take with the customer.
+It’s that technology that gives you a nice, shiny interface to build out the journey that you want to take with the customer.
 And if you’re way more concerned about that journey with the customer than you are about the ISP’s spam filters, deliverability will tend to take care of itself.